There is probably no other holiday season that evokes a desire to be home, surrounded by family and friends more than the end-of-the-year holidays.

 The organization Homefront Hugs seeks to make a personal connection between you and the soldier you work with.

 To join, simply fill out a brief application.
-Once it is submitted and you get your soldier’s name, you are expected to send out a care package and a letter within one week.
+You are expected to send out a care package and a letter within one week, once your application is submitted, and you get your soldier’s name.
 Then, you should send out a small package and letter every two weeks.
 (Care packages can be small such as a magazine and a pack of gum.)

 Homefront Hugs appreciates volunteers making a 6 month commitment.